 Regular engine tune-ups bring power and efficiency back to your car.
 At Axess, we visually inspect all of your engine components and install new parts (including spark plugs and fuel filters) as needed.
 After a car tune-up, you’ll discover your engine starts easier, runs smoother and is more efficient.
 A regular engine tune-up will lower emissions, improve fuel economy and restore lost power.
 When you get car tune-ups based on your vehicle manufacturer’s recommendations, you’re investing in the long-term health of your car, saving you time and money.

 One of the simplest, most effective and inexpensive ways to help protect the life of your car, especially its engine, is to change the oil and the oil filter regularly.

 Your battery is the heart of your car’s “get up and go.”
 Without a healthy battery supported by healthy electrical systems, your car isn’t going anywhere.
-To help keep you on the road in all weather conditions, Axess offers a variety of battery testing, replacement, and recycling services, including free battery checkups, complete electrical inspections and warrantied battery replacement services that always come with free battery recycling.
+To help keep you on the road in all weather conditions, Axess offers a variety of battery testing and replacement, including free battery checkups.

 Whether you’re experiencing symptoms of battery failure, like a slow engine crank, or simply prefer to stay ahead of major problems with little acts of preventative car maintenance, we have a car battery test for you!